SkyWox/blackbird/README.md

   -- `react-native-calendars` renders the entire calendar with header as a FlatList item, so the header needs to be rendered separately to support this
 * Modal for booking flights

 * Resolve spacing issue for weeks with less than 7 rendered days
+  --This is not an issue with the supression I implemented, it is with days oustide the current month.
+May be due to changing the physical size of the days in the calendar.

 * Custom fonts
+  --Gilroy is loaded, but not used in `style.js`
 * Selecting date ranges
+  --Merge the fill attributes from the `Day/Period` component into `Day/Basic`

 ## How I made this